The height problem in first passage percolation: Introduction of the model and results.

+{\bf Remarks 1-4.} 1.
+In this paper, we only show the theorem for $a_{0, n}$ since the geometry is much easier to handle.
+In other words, we solve the height conjecture in the horizontal direction.
+But the proof for the theorem might be carried over to solve the height conjecture in any direction.

-{\bf Remark.} 1.
-In this paper, we only consider a Bernoulli distribution in the Theorem, and in Corollaries 1-2.
-We believe the Theorem should hold for a more general distribution.
-We also want to point out that there is a counter example (see Durrett and Liggett (1981)) that $S_{\bf u}\neq {\bf u}$ for some ${\bf u}\in \partial {\bf B}$ when $P(t(e)=\alpha)> \vec{p}_c$, where
+2. A distribution F is said to be {\em useful} (see van den Berg and Kesten (1993)) if $F(0) < 1/2$ and $F^{-}=0$ or $F(F^{-})< \vec{p_c}$, where $\vec{p}_c$ is the critical probability of two-dimensionally oriented percolation and $F^-$ is the infimum of the support of $F$.
+The condition that $0< F(0) < 1/2$ in the theorem is a special case of useful distribution.
+The same proof of the theorem might show the theorem when $F$ is useful and (1.5) holds.
+We also want to point out that there is a counter example (see Durrett and Liggett (1981)) that the theorem does not hold in some direction when $F$ is not useful.

-2. We may define the {\em height fluctuation exponent} to be
+3. We may define the {\em height fluctuation exponent} to be

-It is believed that $\xi(2)=2/3$.
-We proved in Corollary 1 that the ratio of the height goes to zero, and it is possible to show that
+It is believed that $\xi(2)=2/3$ if $F(0) < 1/2$.
+We proved in the theorem that the ratio of the height goes to zero.
+But we are unable to show that